siriusb-nox/PopGen_DARWIN_2024/A_readmapping.md

        # to be trimmed and mapped for this lane (may include wildcards).
       NAME_OF_LANE: /home/ontasia*/Document/ONT-workshop-March-2024/fastq/SRR106852_1.fastq
 ```
 For simplicity, we will a use single mate from a paired-end file.
-Paired files can also be set, using the following notation:
+Paired files can also be set though, using the following notation:

 ```yaml
       NAME_OF_LANE: /home/ontasia*/Document/ONT-workshop-March-2024/fastq/SRR106852_{Pair}.fastq